AbhiXverse/Solidity-journey/Day 02/Solidity Notes.md

     - Oracles Problem: Smart contract must work in a predictable way, so they can't directly use things like random numbers or data from external APIs.

 - Contract Interface & Number Handling:
-     -  Interface are like a list of rules
+     -  Interface are like a list of rules a contract must follow
+     - They only define function names but don't include the actual code.
+     - When compiled, they generate an ABI (Application Binary Inf)